Have a way with words?

 They have their own in-house team of writers that write all of their greeting cards.

-The reason I am mentioning it on this list is because I know the first company most people think of when it comes to writing greeting cards for, is Hallmark.
+The reason I am mentioning it on this list is because I know the first company most people think of when it comes to writing greeting cards is Hallmark.

 So I wanted to answer the question of whether or not they accept freelance writers, which unfortunately they don’t.
 But we have more companies that do!